patrickgombert/HTTPSreport/README.md

       contactMarketer(marketer, outMemo);
    }

-   public void contactMarketer(Marketer marketer, Memo _memo) {
-      marketer.clientResponse(_memo);
 }

-}
 ```

 ### Creating a Routes File
 The routes file is a plaintext file for defining routes.
 Any route not found on the list will generate a 404 Not Found response.
 The syntax is simple one route per line with the verb in all caps first followed by the path.
-For example:
+For example: <br>
 GET / <br>
 POST /post/here <br>
 PUT /example <br>